InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/SetDefaultNumberOfThreads/Documentation.rst

-Set the Default Number Of Threads
+Set the Default Number of Threads
 =================================

 .. index::